Historical Background

 Paragraph 175 was a provision of the German Penal Code (Strafgesetzbuch) that criminalized male homosexuality.
 It was introduced in 1871 as part of the legal code of the newly unified German Empire and remained in effect, with varying degrees of enforcement and interpretation, until it was formally abolished in 1994.
 From the progressive movements of the Weimar Republic (1919-1933) to the brutal persecutions under the Nazi regime (1933-1945), the experiences of homosexuals reflect a complex interplay of liberation and repression.
 The law became infamous for its role in the persecution of homosexual men during the Nazi era.

-In the mid- to late-nineteenth century, the first small homosexual communities grew in Germany.
+In the mid-to late-nineteenth century, the first small homosexual communities grew in Germany.
 This was also the time when the nature of human sexuality became an area of scientific investigation and debate in Europe and the United States.
 Germany was at the forefront of this development, among others because of debates if homosexuality should be banned or not on a legal basis.
-Central to the movement advocating for sexual reform and the rights of homosexual individuals was the Institut für Sexualwissenschaft (Institute for Sexual Science) in 1919 establishment by Dr. Magnus Hirschfeld in Berlin, a homosexual Jewish physician and sexologist.
+Central to the movement advocating for sexual reform and the rights of homosexual individuals was the Institut für Sexualwissenschaft (Institute for Sexual Science) in 1919 established by Dr. Magnus Hirschfeld in Berlin, a homosexual Jewish physician and sexologist.
 The institute served as a pioneering center for the study of human sexuality, offering educational resources and support for sexual minorities, including transsexuals.

-Many Germans welcomed the less restrictive social, political, and cultural climate in the Weimar Republic where homosexual subcultures flourished, especially in Berlin.
-The city boasted numerous homosexual bars, clubs, cabarets, and social spaces, including the famous Eldorado nightclub.
-These venues catered to a diverse homosexual clientele, including lesbians, trans, working-class men, intellectuals, and artists.
-The period saw an increase in publications and literature addressing homosexuality, such as Die Freundschaft (Friendship)and Der Eigene (translated variously, but in this context implying “his own man”) the latter being the world’s first homosexual magazine, edited by Adolf Brand.
+increase in publications and literature addressing homosexuality, such as Die Freundschaft (Friendship) and Der Eigene (translated variously, but in this context implying “his own man”), the latter being the world’s first homosexual magazine, edited by Adolf Brand.
 These publications educated readers about sexuality and published poems and short stories.
 They actively tried to build a sense of community among homosexual men, and included personal ads and information about homosexual meeting places.

 Some groups advocated more actively and openly for decriminalizing sexual relations between men.
-Among them were the “Scientific Humanitarian Committee (Wissenschaftlich-humanitäres Komitee, WhK” and the “League for Human Rights (Bund für Menschenrecht, BfM),” established in the 1920s.
+Among them were the Wissenschaftlich-humanitäres Komitee or "WhK” (Scientific Humanitarian Committee) and the Bund für Menschenrecht, "BfM" (League for Human Rights)” established in the 1920s.
 These groups cooperated with other reform-minded groups and advocated for new legal approaches towards prostitution, birth control, and abortion.
 Efforts to repeal this law (Paragraph 175) were met with resistance, reflecting the persistent societal stigmatization of homosexuality.
 Despite the relatively liberal atmosphere in cities like Berlin, smaller towns and rural areas often upheld conservative values, leading to discrimination and arrests.

 The Rise of the Nazi Regime and Intensified Persecution